Framework for Remote Practice - Currently under review

 • Credentialing Nurses and Midwives for remote practice

-Remote and Isolated Mining Health Framework
+Remote and Isolated Mining Health Framework - Currently under review

 The ‘Remote and Isolated Mining Health Framework’ describes the remote health workforce being located in diverse locations and health settings.
 The mining industry in Australia has been active in the remote sector over a long period of time.